TritonNetwork/TritonProtocol/CONTRIBUTING.md

 - fluffypony
 - moneromooo
 - hyc
-The "Triton Maintainer Team" is defined in this document as the following users:
+The "Equilibria Maintainer Team" is defined in this document as the following users:
+- Harrison Hesslink
-- KrakN
+- CryptoChangmenets

 ## Goals